YimingSci/Distributed-Lya-Func/README.md

 # Pseudocodes

-For further details on the formulation and implementation of SOS programming (e.g., using the function `sosprogram` from MATLAB's SOSTOOLS), we refer the user to the tutorial article in Ref.
-[2].
+The pseudocodes below provide an overview of our distributed SOS-based approach for the construction of Lyapunov functions, as described in Ref.
+[1].

 ![image](https://github.com/user-attachments/assets/4f0b8f9c-8654-47b6-917f-0f9db6f3d704)